API Schema Troubleshooting

 • Converting errors.
 Such errors may occur when the converter cannot generate a .HAR file based on the schema due to invalid configuration.
 For example:

 • When a sample value cannot be generated due to incorrect (contradicting) conditions.
 On the screenshot below the minimum number was set to 30, and the maximum number was set to 10.
-No number can meet these conditions, which resulted in a converting error.
+No number can meet these conditions, which results in a converting error.

 1403